nyu-web-design/course-materials/syllabus.md

 ### FAQ

-Students are expected to consult the [[University Student Etiquette Frequently Asked Questions|Student FAQ]] prior to asking questions of the tutors, professor, or other students.
+Students are expected to consult the [Student FAQ](https://knowledge.kitchen/University_Student_Etiquette_Frequently_Asked_Questions) prior to asking questions of the tutors, professor, or other students.
 This allows us to focus our time on questions of greater significance.

 ### Messaging